Richard0N/Game-of-Life/README.md

 # 🌌 **Game of Life in Python** 🚀

 Welcome to the **Game of Life** project!
-This project is a Python-based implementation of **Conway's Game of Life**, a fascinating cellular automaton simulation that demonstrates how simple rules can create intricate patterns and dynamic behaviors.
+This project is a **Python-based** implementation of **Conway's Game of Life**, a fascinating cellular automaton simulation that demonstrates how simple rules can create intricate patterns and dynamic behaviors.

-The Game is powered by **Python**.

 ---